Fier railway station

-Fier railway station serves the city of Fier in Fier County, Albania.
+Fier railway station (Stacioni hekurudhor i Fier) is a railway station that serves the city of Fier in Fier County, Albania.

 The station opened in 1968 after an extension from Rrogozhine was completed.
 It was a terminus until the line was extended southwards to Ballsh in 1975, though passenger services south of Fier did not commence until 1985.

 Like Laç, Fier was a busy transportation hub in the days of the People's Socialist Republic of Albania for ores and fertiliser freight at a time when road infrastructure was still underdeveloped.
 In 1991, the International Fertilizer Development Center reported that 80-90% of fertiliser produced in Fier and Laç was transported by rail.
 Although the journey estimates were optimistic, the transportation methods were not suitable and were in need of revision.